By Market Structure, By Transport Mode, By Storage Type, By End-User Industry, By Warehousing Technology, and By Region

 9.3.
 Japan Warehousing Market Size on the Basis of Revenues and Warehousing Space, 2018-2024P

 9.4.
-Japan 3PL Warehousing Segmentation
+Japan Warehousing Market Segmentation

 9.4.1.
-Japan Warehousing Revenue by Business Model (Industrial/Retail, ICD/CFS and Cold Storage), 2018-2024P
+Japan Warehousing Revenue by Business Model-Industrial/Retail, ICD/CFS and Cold Storage, 2018-2024P

 9.4.2.
-Japan Warehousing By Type of Warehouse (General, Open Yard, Freezer/Chiller, Ambient and Bonded Warehouses), 2018-2024P
+Japan Warehousing Revenue by Type of Warehouse-General, Open Yard, Freezer/Chiller, Ambient and Bonded Warehouses, 2018-2024P

 9.4.3.
-Japan Warehousing Revenue by End User (Industrial & Construction, FMCG, Retail, Food & Beverage and Others), 2018-2024P
+Japan Warehousing Revenue by End User-Industrial & Construction, FMCG, Retail, Food & Beverage and Others, 2018-2024P

 9.4.4.
 3PL Warehousing Space by Region, 2024P

 9.5.
-Competitive Landscape in Japan 3PL Warehousing Market
+Competitive Landscape in Japan Warehousing Market

 9.5.1.
-Market share of Top 10 Companies in Japan Warehousing Market, 2023
+Market Share of Top 10 Companies in Japan Warehousing Market, 2024

 9.6.
 Japan Warehousing Future Market Size on the Basis of Revenues, 2025-2029

 9.7.
-Japan Warehousing Market Future Segmentation
+Japan Warehousing Market Future Segmentation, 2025-2029

 9.7.1.
-Japan Warehousing Revenue by Business Model (Industrial/Retail, ICD/CFS and Cold Storage), 2025-2029
+Japan Warehousing Future Revenue by Business Model-Industrial/Retail, ICD/CFS and Cold Storage, 2025-2029

 9.7.2.
-Japan Warehousing Revenue By Type of Warehouse (General, Open Yard, Freezer/Chiller, Ambient and Bonded Warehouses), 2025-2029
+Japan Warehousing Future Revenue by Type of Warehouse-General, Open Yard, Freezer/Chiller, Ambient and Bonded Warehouses, 2025-2029

 9.7.3.
-Japan Warehousing Revenue by End User (Industrial & Construction, FMCG, Retail, Food & Beverage and Others), 2025-2029
+Japan Warehousing Future Revenue by End User-Industrial & Construction, FMCG, Retail, Food & Beverage and Others, 2025-2029

 10.1.
 Market Overview and Genesis

 10.3.
-Revenue Composition and Contribution Between First Mile/Mid Mile and Last Mile Delivery- Analysis for Domestic and International Shipments
+Revenue Composition and Contribution Between First Mile/Mid Mile and Last Mile Delivery-Analysis for Domestic and International Shipments

 10.4.
 Japan CEP Market Size on the Basis of Revenues and Shipments, 2018-2024P

 10.5.
-Japan CEP Market Segmentation, 2021
+Japan CEP Market Segmentation, 2024 (Product, direction, customer, service level)

 10.5.1.
-Segmentation by Mails and Documents, E-Commerce Shipments and Express Cargo, 2023-2024P
+Segmentation by Mails and Documents, E-Commerce Shipments and Express Cargo, 2023-2024P (Volume and revenue mix)

 10.5.2.
 Segmentation by International and Domestic Express, 2023-2024P